 Managing warehouses, replenishment, and shipping

 Selling via online marketplaces means establishing a new fulfillment process.
-Your ERP system needs to have the flexibility to manage processes for different channels, which may have their own rules for warehousing, replenishment, and shipping.
+Your software solution needs to have the flexibility to manage processes for different channels, which may have its own rules for warehousing, replenishment, and shipping.

 Keeping product information synced

 Information about products may change.
 Prices, availability, and categories might change over time.
-Therefore, make sure your ERP system can communicate these changes to the marketplace’s software in order to keep information synced.
+Therefore, make sure your solution can communicate these changes to the marketplace’s software in order to keep information synced.